DeepLabCutAIResidency/DLC_AI2024/guides/Benchmarking_shuffle_guide.md

 shuffles from them by naming them: 1000, 1001, 1002.
 This allows us to quickly recognise that the shuffles belonging to the 100x range are PyTorch shuffles and that shuffle 1001, for example, has the same data split at the TensorFlow shuffle 1.
-This way, the comparison can be more straighforward and guaranteed to be correct!
+This way, the comparison can be more straightforward and guaranteed to be correct!